Best time to travel to Cartagena by a local

 Cartagena offers many budget-friendly activities for solo travelers:

-• Take a free walking tour of the Walled City
+• Take a free guided walking tour of the Walled City

 • Relax on public beaches like Playa de Bocagrande